Monotheism in pre-Islamic Arabia

-existed in pre-Islamic Arabia.
-This practice occurred among pre-Islamic Christian, Jewish, and other populations unaffiliated with either one of the two major Abrahamic religions at the time.
-Monotheism became a religious trend in pre-Islamic Arabia in the fourth century CE, when it began to supplant the polytheism that had been the common form of religion until then.

-Transition from polytheism to monotheism in this time is documented from inscriptions in all writing systems on the Arabian Peninsula (including those in Nabataean, Safaitic, and Sabaic), where polytheistic gods and idols cease to be mentioned.
-Epigraphic evidence is nearly exclusively monotheistic in the fifth century, and from the sixth century and until the eve of Islam, it is solely monotheistic.
-Pre-Islamic Arabic poetry is also monotheistic or henotheistic.

 Gilded statue of the Canaanite supreme deity El (c.
 1400–1200 BC) from the site of Tel Megiddo.
-El is identical to the Ugaritic god Ilu, whose name is considered to be the cognate of the word "Ilah", which later becomes Allah.
+El is identical to the Ugaritic god Ilu, whose name is considered to be the cognate of the word "Ilah", which later became Allah.

-An important locus of pre-Islamic Arabian monotheism, the Himyarite Kingdom, ruled over South Arabia, whose ruling class converted to Judaism in the fourth century (roughly when official polytheistic inscriptions stopped appearing in the area) and who nevertheless presented a neutral outwards monotheism in engagement with the public.
-Historians call a monotheism that came to be prevalent among populations unaffiliated with either then widespread Abrahamic religion by many terms, including "gentile monotheism", "pagan monotheism", "Himyarite monotheism", "Arabian monotheism", "hanifism", "Rahmanism", and so on.
+Monotheists in pre-Islamic Arabia included followers of Christianity, Judaism, and other populations unaffiliated with either one of the two major Abrahamic religions of the time.
+Monotheism first became prominent in the region in the late antique period of Arabia.

+Until around the fourth century CE, nearly all of the inhabitants of Arabia practiced polytheism.
+In the fourth to sixth centuries, Christianity spread significantly in Arabia, particularly in the north.
+In the fourth century, the ruling class of the Himyarite Kingdom, which ruled over South Arabia, converted to Judaism, although they presented a neutral outwards monotheism in engagement with the public.
 In the sixth century, the Aksumite invasion of Himyar led to Christian rule in the region.
+There were also Jewish communities in the Hejaz and other parts of pre-Islamic Arabia.

+The decline of polytheism after the fourth century is documented from inscriptions in all writing systems on the Arabian Peninsula (including those in Nabataean, Safaitic, and Sabaic), where polytheistic gods and idols cease to be mentioned.
+South Arabian inscriptions are almost exclusively monotheistic by the fourth century; in North Arabia, inscriptions are entirely monotheistic by the sixth century, before the advent of Islam.
+Pre-Islamic Arabic poetry also suggests that its authors were monotheists or at least henotheists.
+By the time of Muhammad, Arabian polytheism was marginalized; save for a few urban centres and oases where polytheistic temples still existed (including Mecca), "polytheistic cults were no longer practiced except in the steppe and the desert".
+According to one interpretation, the pagan deities mentioned in the Qu'ran had already been demoted to the status of intercessors subordinate to Allah, the High God.

-Islamic tradition - as in the Book of Idols by Hisham ibn al-Kalbi (737–819) - characterises Arabia as dominated by polytheism and by idolatry before the mission of Muhammad.
+Islamic tradition—as in the Book of Idols by Hisham ibn al-Kalbi (737–819)—characterises Arabia as dominated by polytheism and by idolatry before the mission of Muhammad.
 Such a representation is important to the Islamic idea of pre-Islamic Arabia as the ("Age of Ignorance").
 Monotheism was allegedly confined to small pockets, like the Christian community of Najran or to Jewish tribes such as the Banu Qurayza.
 There was also the occasional ("renunciate").
 The ("firsts") genre of literature frequently attributes the status of the first true monotheist to figures of the sixth and early-seventh-centuries like Quss Ibn Sa'ida al-Iyadi (died c.
 610), Waraqah ibn Nawfal (died c.
 610), and Zayd ibn Amr (died 605).